App Ideas

 Reddit: r/personalfinance | Very high frequency

 People discover they are paying for 8 subscriptions they forgot about.
 An app that scans bank transactions, identifies recurring charges, and provides one-click cancellation links saves users hundreds per year.
+The differentiator that wins: cancellation that actually cancels, not just a reminder.

 22. Bill Splitting Without the Drama